 The COVID-19 outbreak has been a whirlwind for almost everyone, including the healthcare industry.
 With the comprehensive information about the virus, the disease and its symptoms, it is evident for people grappling with various other disorders to think twice.
 Essential it is for people to understand that those suffering from diseases like cancer or diabetes are at higher risk for their compromised immunity.
 We all know COVID-19 attacks those primarily who have lower immunity.
-Hence, when it comes to parallel treatment, we ought to think about how one can find the most effective treatment options for various illnesses like cancer, diabetes, etc.
+Hence, when it comes to parallel treatment, we ought to think about how one can find the most effective treatment options for various illnesses like cancer, diabetes, etc. What is CAR T-cell Immunotherapy?
+"Our immune system comprises B cells (humoral), T cells, and NK cells (cellular) which are the primary defence mechanism of our body.
+The cellular immune system is a more critical defence mechanism in fighting against cancer cells.
+Every cancer cell has some antigens (proteins) which are different from normal cells and thus can be the target of T cells.
+CAR-T cells are the specialized (engineered) autologous (own) T cells that are stimulated to target the specific antigens on cancer cells" says Dr Pawan Kumar Singh (Head & Senior Consultant, Hemato-Oncology & BMT, Artemis Hospitals).

 When we talk about cancer cure, one of the most effective treatments in modern medicine is immunotherapy.
 As we know the scare of COVID-19 is such, it is natural for cancer patients to face the brunt.
 Also, those undergoing treatments like chemotherapy may feel more frightened due to their compromised immunity, which is a common side effect after chemotherapy sessions.
 Those on chemo may also require hospitalisation owing to their case history.
 This is the time when a lot, many patients start to contemplate whether their treatment should happen now or later?